elifesciences/elife-continuum-documentation/elife-continuum-docs/elife-continuum-docs.md

 # Deploying a test instance of Continuum using elife-builder

 `elife-builder` is a project that is used for deployments within eLife.
 It is a wrapper for python fabric, and we use [http://saltstack.com]() for configuration management.
 We use Amazon Cloud Formation templates for deploying machines on the amazon cloud.
+It is under rapid development and this documentation refers to the [ctdocs-master-v1](https://github.com/elifesciences/elife-builder/tree/ctdocs-master-v1) tag for code on the master branch, and the [ctdocs-v1](https://github.com/elifesciences/elife-builder/tree/ctdocs-v1) for code that is being developed on the [feature-bldr2](https://github.com/elifesciences/elife-builder/tree/feature-bldr2) branch.

 Builder knows about projects that are defined in the [top.sls](https://github.com/elifesciences/elife-builder/blob/master/salt/salt/top.sls) file.
 For our purposes a project is all of the configuration information needed to build a server that can run a service.
 These projects have their specific detailed configuration image-information defined in salt under the [salt/salt/]
-(https://github.com/elifesciences/elife-builder/tree/master/salt/salt/) directory (e.g. this is our configuration for jira) [elife-jira]
+(https://github.com/elifesciences/elife-builder/tree/master/salt/salt/) directory (e.g. this is our configuration for jira) [elife-jira](https://github.com/elifesciences/elife-builder/tree/master/salt/salt/elife-jira).
-(https://github.com/elifesciences/elife-builder/tree/master/salt/salt/elife-jira).
 These instance specific configurations can also inherit from a base configuration, making it tractable to define common pieces of infrastructure, like logging infrastructure.

-Builder provides some commands for deploying machines, and there is an experimental version of builder that can be used to deploy git branches, in addition to the main git repository.

->
+## Useful builder commands

-	./bldr aws_launch_instance
+  $ ./bldr aws_stack_list

-Will create an ad-hoc instance and the associated cloud formation templates, if they do not already exist.

->
+Will list all running ec2 instances that have been created with builder.

-	./bldr deploy
+  $ ./bldr ssh

-is a command on the experimental branch of builder that can do branch deployes, but currently there is an issue with brnach deploys being misconfigured.
-Only projects that are keyed off of a git repository can be deployed like this.

-'master' deployments will use the 'master' alternate configuration (in the projects/elife.yaml file) if it exists.
-Most projects have better instances and rds backed databases for master/production deploys.
+Will provide options for ssh'ing into any given machine.

+## Deploying an instance with builder

+Builder provides the `aws_launch_instance` command to launch instances.
+By default this will launch an instance based off of the git repo specified in the salt configuration.
+When deploying with `aws_launch_instance` you are given an option to provide a prefix for instance name, so you can use this command to launch multiple instances of the same codebase under different names.
+We will see an example of doing this later.
+If you want to launch different branches of the code you will need to alter the salt configuration to point to different branches of your code in git.
+For example, if we wanted to deploy a different branch of lax we would need to modify the [init.sls file here](https://github.com/elifesciences/elife-builder/blob/ctdocs-master-v1/salt/salt/elife-lax/init.sls#L9) to point to a specific named branch.
+If we wished to deploy a different branch of the elife dashboard we would either need to modify [init.sls here](https://github.com/elifesciences/elife-builder/blob/ctdocs-master-v1/salt/salt/elife-dashboard/init.sls#L11), or we would need to provide a custom `.sls` file that overrode the information ind `init.sls`.

+The [feature-bldr2](https://github.com/elifesciences/elife-builder/tree/feature-bldr2) branch of builder has a command `deploy` that takes a different approach.
+This command allows you to deploy from a branch of a project, and builds a machine with a name keyed off of the branch.
+This approach makes it a lot faster to deploy branch-based versions of your application.
+If you want to deploy multiple versions of the same code to different named instances you should clone the branch of interest into a new branch, and then deploy that branch using the `deploy` command.

+We will look at examples of both methods for bringing up parts of the continuum infrastructure.